hcdragonln/PD-CP-ABE/README.md

 ### 🔗 Related Artifacts

 For further analysis and transparency, detailed proof logs and verification summaries are provided in the [`proofs/`](./Formal_Verification/proofs/) folder.
 These artifacts can be used to reproduce the results and inspect the internal proof steps.

+⚠️ Note: When running the model (without interactive mode), it takes around 20+ minutes to complete on my side, a completed proof file [`Proof_PD_CP_ABE.spthy`](./Formal_Verification/proofs/Proof_PD_CP_ABE.spthy) is available, which can be loaded directly into the GUI.

 ---
 ## Performance Comparison and Evaluation